 “I’m a big supporter of the 0.7% [aid] target and there are many African countries where that is desperately needed, like the Democratic Republic of Congo with its Ebola outbreak,” he added.

-On Monday, officially launching his campaign, Hunt tweeted his pledge to "increase the percentage of our GDP we spend on defencce alongside maintaining our commitment to 0.7% on international development."
+Officially launching his campaign, Hunt tweeted his pledge to "increase the percentage of our GDP we spend on defence alongside maintaining our commitment to 0.7% on international development."

 The former environment and prisons minister has been newly appointed to the role of international development secretary — meaning that he’s now in charge of how the majority of the UK’s aid budget is spent.